mgemath/GKMtools.jl/docs/src/Article/Twisted_flag.md

 end
 ```

-Note that the final three optional arguments are merely to optimize performance for this particular GKM graph.
+Note that the final three optional arguments in `quantum_product(...)` are merely there to optimize performance for this particular GKM graph.